cargo2nix/cargo2nix/examples/2-bigger-project/README.md

 ```

 Now that we're getting the hang of building crates with `cargo2nix`, let's
-create a small crate workspace and compile some Cargo tests in the next example.
+create a project which relies on external resources located outside of the `src`
+directory.